MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsNetworkInterSitePolicy.md

 # Remove-CsNetworkInterSitePolicy

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Removes a network inter-site policy that defines bandwidth limitations between sites that are directly linked within a call admission control (CAC) configuration.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Removes a network inter-site policy that defines bandwidth limitations between sites that are directly linked within a call admission control (CAC) configuration.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX